EU, U.S. sow seeds for climate cooperation, dodge coal's end date - draft

 "It’s a minimal expectation that the Biden administration does everything it can and use all the tools at its disposal," said Nat Keohane, international climate director at the Environmental Defense Fund.
 "That will take some political capital and creativity."

-(Reporting by Kate Abnett, additional reporting by Valerie Volcovici Editing by Marguerita Choy)
+(Reporting by Kate Abnett, additional reporting by Valerie Volcovici Editing by Marguerita Choy and Andrew Heavens)

 ((Kate.Abnett@thomsonreuters.com;))